visgraf/vfx/README.md

 # vfx
-code base for the book Introduction to Visual Effects
+code base for the book <a href="https://www.routledge.com/Introduction-to-Visual-Effects-A-Computational-Approach/Velho-Velho/p/book/9781032072302">Introduction to Visual Effects</a>

 Visual Effects Software
 =======================

-This is the companion software package of the book "Introduction to Visual Effects: A computational approach" by Bruno Madeira and Luiz Velho.
+This is the companion software package of the book  <a href="https://www.routledge.com/Introduction-to-Visual-Effects-A-Computational-Approach/Velho-Velho/p/book/9781032072302">
+"Introduction to Visual Effects: A computational approach"</a> by Bruno Madeira and Luiz Velho.

 The software contains an implementation of all the